MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-embed-qr-code-link.md

 ---
 author: Mamaylya
-description: Learn how to embed a link in a QR code to make it easy for an operator to open a guide in Dynamics 365 Guides ms.author: mamaylya ms.date: 01/14/2021 ms.service: crm-online
+description: Learn how to embed a link in a QR code to make it easy for an operator to open a guide in Dynamics 365 Guides. ms.author: mamaylya ms.date: 01/14/2021 ms.service: crm-online